SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ### Configure

-- Most packages come with a configuration script, a list of pre-requisites (dependencies) and instructions,
+- Most packages come with a configuration script, a list of prerequisites (dependencies) and instructions,

-- Some packages allow to build the code without some features in case you cannot satisfy some of the pre-requisites,
+- Some packages allow you to build the code without some features in case you cannot satisfy some of the prerequisites,

 - You most likely need to load the right module(s) to use the appropriate compiler.